-Another important ministry we are thoroughly committed to is providing spiritual role models for those who are missing them at home.
+Another important ministry we are thoroughly committed to

+is providing spiritual role models for those who are missing them at home.
 We have men investing their time in boys who don't have fathers.
 We have spiritual mentoring taking place on a number of levels because we believe it is vital for the church as an extended family to take up the slack.
+One practical way God becomes a father to the fatherless and a mother to the motherless is providing surrogate parents through either spiritual men or women in the church.

-I believe that mentoring should exist for both the single parent and the child through "ministry in" "ministry out."
+I believe that mentoring should exist for both the single parent and the child through "ministry in" and "ministry out."
 For "ministry in," parents should find someone who understands their specific needs and who prays, counsels, listens to, and spends time with them.
-It helps mothers find other women and fathers find other men to serve this function.
-At some point in the single parent's healing, she (or he) should "minister out" by becoming a mentor to someone else.
+It helps if mothers find other women and if fathers find other men to serve this function.
+At some point, the single parent may well have gone through relational difficulties.
+As he or she begins to heal and become healthy, she (or he) should "minister out" by becoming a mentor to someone else.
 That does not mean that she ceases to be mentored herself.
 When a single parent helps others who are new to single parenting or to spiritual things in general, she aids her own healing and growth.